pjolayres/ReactNativeTypeScriptPrototypingWorkspace/ReadMe.md

 ### Navigation Menu
 - Bottom tabs (`createBottomTabNavigator()`) is used for top-level navigation with 4 screens or less.
 - Left/right drawers (`createDrawerNavigator()`) is used for top-level navigation with 5 or more screens.
+- DO NOT use bottom tabs and drawers at the same time.
 - For top tabs with swiping and animations enabled, use `react-native-tab-view`.
 - Usability guidelines do not recommend having swipe gestures or sliding animations for bottom tabs.
 DO NOT attempt to overwrite `react-navigation` limited behaviors.